Keep sharing good news without ads.

 That's the law of God.

-It's not in the justice system.
+Not in the justice system.

-If you perjure yourself in court, that's against the law, and you will go to jail.
+If you perjure yourself in court, that's against the law.

-I'm sorry, I'm not trying to be argumentative, but what you're saying is untrue.
+I'm not trying to be argumentative, but what you're saying is untrue.

-Okay, well, I've been jailed before.
+Well, I mean, I've been jailed before.

-Then you've broken the law, so there.
+Then you've broken the law.

-So having said all that, oh, my water.
+So, having said all that, Oh, my water.

 Like I said, I don't feel real good this morning, so forgive me if I'm being a little straightforward.